coralogix/cloudformation-coralogix-aws/prometheus/ecs-ec2/autodiscovery/README.md

 ```

-##### Validation
+##### Validation & Troubleshooting

-The Cloudwatch Agent will store the Prometheus scrape endpoints in the file: `/tmp/cwagent_ecs_auto_sd.yaml`.
+- The Cloudwatch Agent will store the Prometheus scrape endpoints in the file: `/tmp/cwagent_ecs_auto_sd.yaml`.
 The file will be mounted to the container from  the host.
 You can check the contents of the file to verify that the Prometheus scrape endpoints are being discovered.

 The contents should look similar to the following: